microsoft/ConversationLearner-Samples/README.md

 ## Publishing your bot

 Publish your Conversation Learner bot similar to the same way you would publish any other bot.
 At a high level, you upload your code to a hosted website, set the appropriate configuration values, and then register the bot with various channels.
-Detailed instructions are in this [video showing how to publish your bot using Azure Bot Service.](https://aka.ms/blis-azure-publish)

-Once the bot is deployed and running you can connect different channels to it such as Facebook, Teams, Skype etc using an Azure Bot Channel Registration.
-For documentation on that process see:  https://docs.microsoft.com/en-us/bot-framework/bot-service-quickstart-registration
+The docs include detailed instructions on [deploying to localhost](https://docs.microsoft.com/en-us/azure/cognitive-services/labs/conversation-learner/deploy-to-bf#option-1-deploying-a-conversation-learner-bot-to-run-locally), and [deploying to Azure](https://docs.microsoft.com/en-us/azure/cognitive-services/labs/conversation-learner/deploy-to-bf#option-2-deploy-to-azure).

 Ensure that these variables are set when deploying your bot: